- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 Do I need to get the HPV vaccine?

 Yes.
 At least 1 in every 2 sexually active young women has had a genital HPV infection.
 The HPV vaccine protects all women who are immunized from certain types of the human papilloma virus.
-There are two different vaccines.
-Gardasil® protects against the four types of HPV that cause genital warts (types 6 and 11) and cervical, vaginal, vulvar, and anal cancers (types 16 and 18); Cervarix® protects against two types; 16 and 18 and may offer some protection against types 31 and 45.
-If you’re sexually active, have had any sexual contact, or are thinking about having sexual contact, your best protection is to avoid sexual contact until you are vaccinated.
+There are three different HPV vaccines.
+Gardasil® protects against the four types of HPV that cause genital warts (types 6 and 11) and cervical, vaginal, vulvar, and anal cancers (types 16 and 18); Cervarix® protects against two types; 16 and 18 and may offer some protection against types 31 and 45 and lastly, Gardasil®9 protects against HPV types 6,11,16,18 plus 31, 33, 45, 52, and 58.
+Beginning in May of 2017, Gardasil® 9 is the only HPV vaccine that is available in the United States.
+Other countries still use Cervarix® and Gardasil® If you’re sexually active, have had any sexual contact, or are thinking about having sexual contact, your best protection is to avoid sexual contact until you are vaccinated.
 Even though you don’t have a cervix, if or when you become sexually active you are still at risk for genital warts and vulvar or vaginal cancer just like any other woman.

 Why might I have pelvic (belly) pain around the same time each month?